Campbell wants to say goodbye to the 'soup' in its name. It isn't the first to make such a change

 Campbell hasn't been exclusive to the soup business for some time.
 The company also owns brands like Prego sauce and Goldfish crackers — and completed a $2.7 billion acquisition of Sovos Brands, the maker of Rao’s pasta sauces, just earlier this year.

-The new name isn’t official yet.
-The “soup” decision is still subject to a shareholder approval vote in November.
+The new name isn’t final yet, as it's still subject to a shareholder approval vote in November.
 But the New Jersey company is far from the first to attempt such as makeover.
-A handful of other food companies have also rebranded themselves over the years — often shedding the mention of specific item they were known for with shorter corporate title, or even just an updated logo, in hopes of emphasizing other business.
+A handful of other food companies have also rebranded themselves over the years — often shedding the mention of specific item they were known for with shorter corporate title, or even an updated logo, in hopes of emphasizing other business.

 Here are some past examples.